 The JFFC experience is a celebration of life.
 It is as educational as it is social.
 Lifelong friendships often begin here, with many people returning year after year to enjoy a very special break from their usual day-to-day routine.

 As long as you can play a couple of simple tunes on fiddle, mandolin, guitar, bass, banjo or cello, we have a class and instructor for you!
-Our 2018 instruction will include classes in Appalachian old-time fiddle and banjo, Texas-style fiddle and backup guitar, bluegrass fiddle, flat-pick and rhythm guitar, swing and bluegrass mandolin, progressive jazz fiddle, Celctic style fiddle, upright bass, cello, band dynamics, harmony vocals, and other specialized workshops.
+Our 2020 instruction will include classes in Appalachian old-time, Texas and bluegrass style fiddle; flat-pick and rhythm guitar; swing and bluegrass mandolin; bluegrass and old-time banjo; dobro (resonator guitar); upright bass; cello; band dynamics, harmony vocals, Appalachian flatfoot dance, and many other specialized workshops.

 • Classical musicians seeking more comfort playing “off the page”